the plan for the future

 At the same time inflation in the United States picked up.
 Prices in the United States doubled between 1939 and 1948.
 Owners of financial capital incurred serious losses.
 In those years the S&P 500 stock index rose less than 20%, which wasn’t enough to keep up with inflation by a wide margin.
 Bond holders fared even worse.
 Even though the infrastructure of United States was largely unaffected by the war, a lot of financial capital had been destroyed.
 Yet, inflation pushed interest rates away from the zero lower bound, and the loss of financial capital cleared the space for positive real interest rates in the years ahead.

 After the war Europe had to be rebuilt.
 This also created new room for growth and positive real interest rates.
 And when capital ran out of room to grow again in the 1960s and 1970s inflation picked up, and this destroyed a lot of financial capital.
 Prices in the United States more than doubled between 1972 and 1982 and owners of financial capital incurred significant losses similar to those of World War II.
 Yet, this destruction of financial capital created new room for positive real interest rates in the years ahead.
 The inflation could be halted by cranking up interest rates so that real interest rates in the 1980s were the highest in recent history.

 There were other places where investors could make good returns on their capital.
 In the 1970s and 1980s growth in Japan and the Asian Tigers was high.
 In the 1990s and the 2000s Eastern Europe and China built their economy while consumers in the United States and Western Europe went into debt.
 Lower interest rates combined with globalisation, efficient financial markets and innovations in risk management, allowed for more debt to exist.
 This propped up growth for a while but debt fuelled spending is not a sustainable path to growth.
-In this respect the financial crisis of 2008 is a warning sign.
+In this respect the financial crisis of 2008 was a warning sign.